 As we were heading to the DO Priorat region, the now world famous premium wine appellation about an hour and a half south of Barcelona, we stopped over at the DO Montsant, the Appellation that practically encircles famous DO Priorat.

 Montsant is a relatively small DO that produces very high quality wines but that was not admitted as part of the DO Priorat because the soil is significantly different.
 The terraces and slated soils that make Priorat so unique are not as predominant in the Montsant DO and so it became a DO of its own.

-In Montsant, there are a few great wineries but the area is also know for several Cooperatives.
+In Montsant, there are a few great wineries, a bit further from the best wineries near Barcelona, but the area is also known for several Cooperatives.
 We visited the Celler de Capcanes, one of the oldest Cooperatives and also the first and one of only few Kosher wineries in Spain.